Christmas at Liseberg – open till January 7

 Gothenburg’s many museums offer fun and creative activities during school breaks, often inspired by the ongoing exhibitions.
 At Gothenburg Museum of Art, the exhibition The Wonderful Coulor is on display, showcasing colourful works by the artist group the Gothenburg Colourists.

 The Museum of Gothenburg presents contemporary Christmas elves art by artists including Ernst Billgren, Charlotte Gyllenhammar, and Cooper & Gorfer.
 And at the Museum of World Culture, the popular exhibition on gaming culture, A World of Games, continues.

 Sledding and ice skating

 Two classic and popular Christmas activities are sledding and skating!
 Feeling the wind against your cheeks as you go down the hill is an unbeatable feeling, no matter how old you are.
-There are slopes to ride sleds down in several places around Gothenburg, often in connection with playgrounds, but we are especially happy to recommend Bragebacken in Slottsskogen and Brudarebacken in Delsjön.
+There are slopes to ride sleds down in several places around Gothenburg, often in connection with playgrounds, but we are especially happy to recommend Bragebacken in Slottsskogen city park and Brudarebacken in the nature area Delsjön.
 Don’t forget to bring your own sled!

 At the Winter Market at Christmas at Liseberg, you can lace up your own or rented skates and head out onto the ice skating rink.
 You can also go ice skating at one of Gothenburg’s public ice rinks, such as Ruddalen.
 Keep an eye on Ruddalen and other ice rinks’ opening hours here.